BBVA/docker-hdfs-alluxio-spark/README.md

 ## about dockerfiles

 All Dockerfiles are based in the official ubuntu docker image, and contains the minimum commands required to run the software.
-Please beware that some tools might be lacking like ip utils, dns utils, etc. If you need to customize the image for debbuging purposes, either modify the Dockerfile or compose your image from one of ours.
+Please, be aware that some tools might be lacking like ip utils, dns utils, etc. If you need to customize the image for debbuging purposes, either modify the Dockerfile or compose your image from one of ours.

 ## about configurations

 All components are configured using their correspondant configuration files which are included in the images at build time.
 There are no dynamic configuration tools or support for dynamic configuration storages like consul, etcd, S3, etc. So everytime a change of config is needed, a new version of the image must be build.

 Dockerfiles are layed for this purpose, so rebuild an image with a config change is cheap in space and time.